bailsman/outsystems-elastic-integration/puppeteer/README.md

 Don't forget you'll have to clone this repository, or at least download the contents of this folder.

-Because this application runs as a command, open your command prompt and move into the folder with these contents.
+Because this application runs as a command, open your command prompt and move into your local folder with these contents.

 If you don't want to run this locally on your machine, check [here](#setup-a-linux-vm-on-azure-from-scratch) how to setup a Linux VM on Azure from scratch and run it from there.